 Dr. Emma Webster – Director & External Relations Officer

 Emma Webster received her PhD from the University of Glasgow in November 2011.
 The title of her thesis was ‘Promoting Live Music: a behind-the-scenes ethnography’, and the research involved comparative ethnographic work into live music scenes in Glasgow, Bristol, and Sheffield, including participant observation and extensive interviews with live music workers and audiences.
 Prior to this, she received a Bachelor of Music from the University of Sheffield and then worked for eight years in music in a variety of roles and genres including opera, ‘world’ music, acid techno and digital distribution.
 With previous experience in marketing, historical and statistical data analysis, and company management, and working at a variety of levels from small-business to large arts organisations and local councils, she brings a broad skill-set to the Live Music Exchange, along with a comprehensive understanding of the varied needs and interests of stakeholders in the UK live music sector.
-Emma is currently employed by Oxford Brookes University as an Early Career Research Fellow.
+Emma currently holds an Honorary Research Fellowship at Oxford Brookes University.

 Dr. Adam Behr – Director & Research Associate

 Dr Adam Behr is a Research Associate at the University of Edinburgh, where he is working on a project investigating the cultural value of live music, and at the University of East Anglia, where he is researching musicians’ practice regarding copying and copyright.
 He has taught a range of popular music and related courses at the Universities of Edinburgh, Glasgow, Stirling and City University, London.
 His PhD, from Stirling, involved historical and ethnographic research into the evolution and social dynamics of the rock band as form of creative practice.
 Subsequent research also includes work on the relationship between small-scale open-mic scenes and the wider music world and the practical aspects of balancing local and national identity against the expectations of outsiders for practitioners of global musical forms.
 Adam has also performed as a guitarist, bass player and DJ in a variety of contexts and has extensive front-line experience of event and venue management.

 Dr. Matt Brennan – Director & Research and Management Consultant